Top 10 U.S. states with the highest minimum wage

-Washington, D.C has a minimum wage of $11.50 as of July 2016, which makes sense, considering the Capitol has one of the highest costs of living in the country.
-Under the city’s current initiative, minimum wage will increase to $15 by 2020.
+Washington, D.C has the highest minimum wage of $12.50 since July 2017, which makes sense, considering the Capitol has one of the highest costs of living in the country.
+Under the city’s current initiative, the minimum wage will increase to $13.25 per hour by July 1st, 2018 and then to $15 per hour by 2020.

 FUN FACT: Washington, D.C. is filled with statues and memorials honoring presidents and other leaders.
 However, one dog has also been cast into bronze: Franklin Delano Roosevelt’s Scottish terrier, Fala.